sudhanshu2/propagate-alerts/README.md

 When the simulation is run, it generates text files which contain data from the Elarms implementation along with a window that visualizes the nodes and their propagation.
 The image below is a sample run of the application where the blue nodes are those which have not been alerted or are origin of alerts.
 The red ones are the alert origins and the orange ones are the nodes which have been alerted and are forwarding alerts.

 <img src="images/plots/visualization.png?raw=true" height="350" width="350" alt="visualization">

+## Proof of concept on EdgeSys
+This API includes a proof of concept of a potential implementation on EdgeSys, a decentralized edge-computing framework currently under developed.
+This API has been designed to exploit the unique nature of the framework and builds on the powerful [Heron](https://incubator.apache.org/clutch/heron.html) layer of EdgeSys.

+### Implementation nitty-gritty

+## Edge-based RDAnet

+## Edge-based Earthquake Early Warning System

 ---